 Sarah Gwyneth Ross

-professor and director of the history core
+professor and chair of the department

 Ph.D., Northwestern University, 2006

 Professor Ross’s research obsessions lie in the world of Renaissance Europe, and especially in Italy.
 Working at the intersection of social and intellectual history, she is fascinated by the ways that people outside the ranks of the robustly enfranchised encountered, talked about, drew inspiration from, and improved their lives through education in general, and the classical literary tradition in particular.
 She has published extensively on women writers, and the dynamics of Renaissance feminism.
 She has also unearthed from wills and household inventories the literary lives of ordinary Venetian men and women, telling their stories in her recent book Everyday Renaissances: The Quest for Cultural Legitimacy in Venice (2016).
 Ross’s current work turns to class-defying, genre-obliterating, gender-bending commedia dell’arte performers.
 Her new project follows the Andreini family (a dynasty of actors) through two generations as they wooed patrons, lured audiences, and dodged Counter-Reformation censors.
 The histories of people who were not power-brokers also take center stage in the textbook Ross is now finishing, “The World of Early Modern Europe: Society, Culture and Ideas, 1450-1789.”
 Each chapter grows from the life of a protagonist drawn from society’s middle ranks, inviting readers to experience major developments as they did.

 Ross rejoices that her research and writing have been supported not only by Boston College but also by a number of external foundations, including the Gladys Krieble Delmas Foundation, the Society of Fellows in the Liberal Arts at Princeton University, and Villa I Tatti, Harvard University’s Center for Italian Renaissance Studies.